Alexey3250/Alexey3250/README.md

-# Alexey Efimik - Full stack Junior Data Scientist
+# Alexey Efimik - Full stack Data Scientist

 I'm a Data Scientist specializing in building and deploying recommendation systems and custom GPT bots.
 My work focuses on transforming data into actionable insights and innovative solutions.